makerspet/oomwoo-pcb/docs/SPEC.md

 - Shutdown: wire the CTRL pin to a GPIO so you can power the amp down when idle.
 That saves the ~13 mA quiescent current and avoids pops at boot.
 - Pins: CM4 and CM5 both use GPIO18 (BCLK), GPIO19 (LRCK) and GPIO21 (DOUT).
 I²S is the one audio path both modules share.
 PWM audio on GPIO12/13 is cheaper on CM4, but I believe the CM5 doesn't support it, so it doesn't suit a carrier for both.

+## Mic array (optional)

+Claude: build it as a USB mic board.
+Four digital PDM MEMS mics sampled by an RP2040, which shows up as a standard 4-channel USB microphone.
+It needs no Pi-specific driver and costs roughly $2–3 in parts.
+It works the same on CM4 and CM5.

+Why not wire the mics to the Pi's I²S bus?
+- Not enough inputs.
+The CM4 has one I²S data-in pin (GPIO20).
+One data line carries two mics (left and right), so plain I²S tops out at 2 mics.
+Getting 4 means TDM-output mics, which are expensive and rare, plus fiddly TDM setup in the Linux device tree.
+The CM5's audio block is different again.
+- Shared with the speaker.
+The NS4168 already uses that I²S bus's clock lines.
+The mics would be forced to run at the speaker's sample rate, and the mic board would inherit any CM4/CM5 differences.
+- Fast clock over a cable.
+A ~3 MHz bit clock has to run up a flying cable to the top of the LiDAR cage, right beside the LiDAR motor.

+The one real advantage of I²S is that mic and speaker share a clock, which makes echo cancellation easier.
+See the trade-off near the end.

+Why USB with an RP2040
+- Works on any compute.
+It looks like an ordinary USB microphone, so it works on CM4, CM5, a laptop on the bench, and possibly a phone over USB OTG.
+- All four mics are sampled together.
+Pairs of PDM mics share a data line: one mic outputs on the rising clock edge and the other on the falling edge.
+So 4 mics need 1 clock line and 2 data lines, all on the same clock.
+That exact sample alignment is what direction-finding needs, and USB can't disturb it.
+- Converting PDM to audio: the RP2040's programmable I/O captures the raw bit streams and firmware filters them down to 16 kHz audio.
+Four channels at 16 kHz should fit on its two cores; confirm on the first board.
+The pin-compatible RP2350 has more headroom if it's tight.
+There is existing open-source code for Pico PDM mics and for TinyUSB USB-audio to start from.
+- Simple cable: 4 wires (5 V, D+, D−, GND) up to the cage.
+- Easy for people to hack: the RP2040 is well known, and there are free pins for LEDs or a button.

+Mic geometry
+- Use 4 mics, not 3.
+Three is enough to find a direction on the floor plane, but 4 in a square gives better beamforming, spare measurements and simpler maths.
+- Make the array as wide as the cage top allows, about 60–70 mm diameter, similar in size to ReSpeaker-type arrays.
+Wider spacing gives better direction accuracy.
+- At 65 mm across, sound takes at most 0.19 ms to cross the array: only about 3 samples at 16 kHz.
+- Frequency-domain methods such as SRP-PHAT (used by the ODAS direction-finding library) handle fractions of a sample.
+Capture at 48 kHz if you want finer resolution.
+- Mount the mics on the underside of the board.
+Use bottom-port mics with the sound hole drilled through to the top.
+The top stays flat and the mics are protected.
+- Cover each port with an acoustic mesh or membrane.
+It's a vacuum cleaner, so dust and hair are the main way these mics will fail.

+Mechanical and electrical notes
+- Isolate the board from vibration.
+MEMS mics pick up vibration through the structure, and the LiDAR motor sits right below.
+Mount on silicone grommets or foam, not rigid standoffs.
+- Keep it low.
+The cage top is usually the robot's highest point, so the board adds directly to under-furniture clearance.
+If you ever add a top-contact bump switch on the cage, plan the board around it.
+- Digital mics don't pick up the LiDAR motor's electrical noise.
+Keep the PDM traces short; a 22–33 Ω series resistor on the clock is enough.
+- Power: a 3.3 V regulator on the board, and ESD protection on the USB data lines at the connector.
+- Hardware mute: add a switch that cuts power to the mics, with an LED showing when they're off.
+People are wary of a mic that roams their home.
+A hardware switch is cheap and more convincing than a software mute.
+- Optional: a ring of a few WS2812 LEDs to show which direction the robot is listening.

+What noise cancellation can realistically do

+Set expectations before promising "noise cancellation":
+- The fan is loud.
+A running vacuum is roughly 65–75 dBA at a mic about 15 cm from the fan.
+Four-mic beamforming buys about 6 dB plus whatever the post-filter adds.
+That helps, but won't make speech clear during full-power cleaning.
+- The fan never moves relative to the mics.
+That is the one big advantage you have.
+An MVDR beamformer can "learn" the fan noise while the fan runs with nobody talking, and place a fixed null toward it.
+That works much better than generic noise suppression.
+- Plan the interaction around it.
+The robot hears the wake word, drops the fan to low or off, and then listens for the command.
+Commands at full suction would stay unreliable.
+- Echo cancellation: mic and speaker are on different clocks (USB vs I²S).
+PipeWire's WebRTC echo-cancel module copes with clock drift, but not perfectly.
+If you later want solid "barge-in" (talking over the robot's own voice prompts), the clean fix is to play one of the RP2040's spare channels as a loopback of the speaker signal.
+That can wait.

+Software
+- Linux sees a 4-channel USB microphone through ALSA or PipeWire.
+- ODAS (IntRoLab) handles direction-finding and sound tracking, and there is an odas_ros package for ROS 2.
+- Other options: openWakeWord for the wake word, and Vosk or whisper.cpp for speech recognition on a CM5.
+- Pair it with the LiDAR: the mics give the speaker's direction and the LiDAR gives the distance.

+Cheaper alternative: 2 mics on I²S, no MCU
+- Two I²S MEMS mics on GPIO20, sharing the NS4168's clock lines.
+This gets you direction-finding with front/back ambiguity, mild beamforming and easy echo cancellation.
+- It's a fine "lite" option, but it's limited to 2 mics and still runs a fast clock up the cage.

+## USB, UART allocation

+Put the Linux console to a UART (not USB).
+Then the single USB port can serve the mic board in normal use and only be needed for flashing, and neither job needs extra ICs.
+- UART0 on GPIO14/15 as the Linux console.
+This is standard on both CM4 and CM5.
+- SSH and Foxglove over Wi-Fi.
+A cable to a moving robot is awkward anyway.
+- Flashing eMMC, if available (rpiboot): Has to stay on USB; there's no UART alternative.
+But it's only needed for eMMC modules, rarely, and only while the robot isn't running.
+  - The two remaining USB jobs never happen at the same time.
+For flashing, the CM4 acts as a USB device to your PC.
+In normal running, it acts as the host for the mic board.
+So they can share one port.

+Proposed design
+- UART debug header.
+Use the same 3-pin JST-SH pinout as the Pi 5's debug UART connector.
+Then the official Raspberry Pi Debug Probe, or any 3.3 V USB-to-serial adapter, plugs straight in.
+It's free apart from the connector.
+  - If the STM32 link currently uses UART0, move it.
+The CM4 has UART2–5 available through device-tree overlays, so there are spares.
+- One internal USB header, for example a 4-pin JST-GH, wired to the CM4's USB 2.0 pins.
+  - Normal use: the mic board plugs in here.
+Or makers can plug in a USB hub, a USB stick, or a USB-audio or ReSpeaker-style array; it's their choice.
+  - Flashing: unplug the mic board, set the boot jumper (nRPIBOOT), and connect a JST-GH-to-USB-A adapter cable to the PC.
+  - Power (VBUS): feed the header's 5 V from the carrier through a polyfuse.
+Leave VBUS unconnected in the flashing adapter cable so the PC and the robot never feed power into each other; the robot powers itself while flashing.
+It's worth checking the CM4 datasheet for whether `rpiboot` needs to sense VBUS.
+- Host mode on CM4: the CM4's USB port is off by default.
+Add `[cm4]` then `otg_mode=1` in `config.txt`.
+That turns it on in host mode using the Pi's XHCI controller, which handles USB audio better than the older `dwc2` controller.
+The boot ROM still enters flashing mode when the nRPIBOOT jumper is set.
+- CM5: use the same header and the same mic board, so there's one design for both modules.
+The CM5's extra USB 3 ports stay free for whatever makers want.
+- The mic board is USB full-speed (12 Mbit/s), which puts little load on the port.

 ## TODO

 | Type | Qty | Spec |